In Tasmania, A Mission To Rescue 270 Stranded Whales

 And the frequency of such strandings doesn't make the rescue attempts any easier.

-"It's a massive effort with any stranding, but [this many] is a big task," Marine biologist Vanessa Pirotta told The Sydney Morning Herald.
+"It's a massive effort with any stranding, but [this many] is a big task," marine biologist Vanessa Pirotta told The Sydney Morning Herald.

-"Marine animals have never felt their own weight before," Pirotta said.
+"Marine animals have never felt their own weight before," Pirotta told the newspaper.
 "They can die from overheating or die from the weight of their body resting on the sand."